danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-5.md

 ## Building screens

-We've already built the APIs that power these screens, so most of the coding we'll do will be building the screens and talking to our APIs.
+We've already built the APIs that power these screens, so most of the coding we'll do will be writing the screen layouts and talking to our APIs.

 ### Layout

-First we'll create a separate layout for the log workout process so that we have a header (so far the app hasn't used any headers).
-The header contains useful things such as a title, and a back button.
-This is as simple as creating a `_layout.tsx` file in our `log-workout` folder with the following contents:
+First we'll create a separate layout for the log workout process so that we can add a header with a title and a back button.
+With Expo this is as simple as creating a `_layout.tsx` file in our `log-workout` folder with the following content:

 ```jsx
 import { Stack } from "expo-router";